Elevenlabs AudioNative Player

 Why promote apps on Facebook?

 Promoting apps on Facebook can bring many benefits to app developers.
-Facebook, as one of the major social networks, boasts more than 2.9 billion active users.
-By promoting an app, we have a chance to reach a significant portion of the population!
+As one of the major social networks, Facebook boasts more than 2.9 billion active users.
+Promoting an app can reach a significant portion of the population!
 Thanks to ad targeting tools, we can choose the groups of users that we think will convert the most.
 Facebook is, above all, a huge marketing potential.
 In addition to campaigns that strictly promote the application, we can use those that will build its image or increase its popularity.
-Everything in one place, including analytical tools, planners and “human” support.
+Everything in one place, including analytical tools, planners and „human” support.

 How to create a campaign to promote an application on Facebook?

 The beginning is no different from creating other types of campaigns.
-In the ad manager, select the table icon on the left side of the window (when you hover over it, it will be signed as “Campaigns”), and then click on the green “+Create” button.
-This will result in a window where we will have to indicate the purpose of the campaign.
-We are interested in “Application promotion”.
+In the ad manager, select the table icon on the left side of the window (when you hover over it, it will be signed as „Campaigns”), and then click on the green „+Create” button.
+This will result in a window where we will have to indicate the campaign’s purpose.
+We are interested in „Application promotion”.

-Here it is worth mentioning that we have two paths to choose from.
-Automatic (Advantage+) and manual (App Ads).
+It is worth mentioning that we have two paths to choose from: automatic (Advantage+) and manual (App Ads).
 I will describe both types of campaign creation in more detail below.
-All you need to know at this stage is that the Advantage+ option gives us much fewer options in terms of campaign configuration, while reducing our workload.
+All you need to know at this stage is that the Advantage+ option gives us much fewer options in terms of campaign configuration while reducing our workload.

 Avantage+ application campaigns (semi-automatic configuration)